My current research lies in the areas of Data Science and Artificial Intelligence (Natural Language Processing). I try to answer these questions:

 - Grants:

-1) Collaborative Innovation Fund of Royal Berkshire NHS Foundation Trust and University of Reading project entitled: Improving preoperative diagnosis of thyroid nodules by developing ultrasound artificial intelligence (AI) decision support system.
-2020-2021 (PI)
+- Collaborative Innovation Fund of Royal Berkshire NHS Foundation Trust and University of Reading project entitled: Improving preoperative diagnosis of thyroid nodules by developing ultrasound artificial intelligence (AI) decision support system.
+Collaborators: Royal Berkshire Hospital Trust Foundation, NHS, 1/1/2021-30/12/2022 (PI)

 - Available PhD Student Projects

 User Profiling for Personalisation.
 This project is to develop scalable and effective explicit and implicit user profiling approaches to discover new knowledge about users’ individual interests, preferences, emotional status, and information needs.
-It will use advanced natural language understanding, reinforcement learning, and deep learning techniques to construct user profiles based on both explicit and implicit user behaviour data.
+It will use advanced natural language understanding, Large Language Models, reinforcement learning, and deep learning techniques to construct user profiles based on both explicit and implicit multi-modality user behaviour data (text, images, audio, temporal data, graph).
 The proposed user profiling techniques will be applied to recommender systems to make personalised recommendations.

 Hashing Techniques for High Dimensional Data.
 Hashing is a key technique to analyse big data.
 It has been popularly used for dimensionality reduction and data size reduction.
 This project is to develop novel hashing algorithms to sample, compress, and index big data such as social and climate data to facilitate effective and efficient information retrieval and recommendation.
 This project will also explore machine learning based hashing techniques.
 This project will contribute to new solutions to make better usage and processing of big data.

-Other directions such as Responsible Recommender Systems, Explainable Recommender Systems, Deep Learning based Recommender Systems are also available.
-Note: Good programming skills are required for all projects.
+Other directions such as Responsible Recommender Systems (e.g., trustworthy, sustainable), Conversational Recommender Systems, LLMs based Recommender Systems, Scalable Recommender Systems are also available.
+Note: Good programming skills and theoretical modelling are required for all projects.

 - Selected Recent Research Work